craighagan/hackprojects/CPAP/HDM_Z2/README.md

 I often camp and/or backpack with my family and with scouts (I assist my son's Scoutmaster).
 In warmer weather, I use a [Warbonnet Blackbird XLC hammock](https://www.warbonnetoutdoors.com/product/blackbird-xlc/), and run hoses over the ridgeline and store the machine in the "shelf", it ends up being more comfortable than my bed at home.
 In colder weather, I use a tent and things work roughly like at home save that I'm using a different machine.
 If it is really cold, the humidity exchanger can freeze up, I try to remember to put the Z2 into my sleeping bag so that it draws warmer air.
 A challenge for backpacking is that I'm starting with about 1.5-2lbs more weight and a gallon of volume filled in my pack.

-# Power Cable Options for running the HDM Z2 Auto from a powerbank
+# Power Cable for running the HDM Z2 Auto from a USB-C powerbank

 ## 15V Trigger Cable